-Index Terms-Image segmentation, atlas, patch, spectral clustering, Gaussian process, left atrium, parotid glands.
+Index Terms-Atlas, Gaussian process, image segmentation, left atrium, parotid glands, patch, spectral clustering.

-I. Introduction
+I. INTRODUCTION

-Atlas-based segmentation extracts information from image collections with manual labels to facilitate the automatic segmentation of new images.
+TLAS-BASED segmentation extracts information from image collections with manual labels to facilitate the automatic segmentation of new images.
 Methods that use atlas information can be broadly classified into two groups.
-The first group employs registration to align training images with the test image, which enables to propagation of the training labels.
+The first group employs registration to align training images with the test image and to propagate the training labels.
 The training images are either summarized in a single probabilistic atlas that is registered to the test image [1]-[3] or the training images are directly registered to the test image [4]-[8].
 Multi-atlas approaches tend to outperform single-atlas segmentation strategies when the anatomical variability is too large to be represented by the mean statistics [4]-[6].